- 2019: The Book. ‘The Rainbow Ribbon Way’.

 These wild poppies grow particularly well on chalky ground and as much of our route took us over the chalky slopes of the Marlborough Downs and the ancient Ridge Way, I have high hopes for their germination.
 This year (2018), as a stage two, follow-up of this project, I plan to revisit our route and make drawings of any of the flowers I find that have bloomed as a possible result of our sowing.’

-My Rainbow Ribbon Ride was a journey in search of the nature and meaning of pilgrimage: The healing power of spectral colours, a motivating factor.
+My Rainbow Ribbon Ride was an equine pilgrimage from Lindisfarne to St. Michael’s Mount and was a journey in search of the nature and meaning of pilgrimage: The healing power of spectral colours, a motivating factor.
 The journey: a year in the planning, was a 1,000 mile unsupported odyssey over the course of three and a half months during the Spring and Summer of 2015.

 Starting from the Holy Island of Lindisfarne, off the North Sea coast of Northumberland near the Scottish borders, Caro and her Connemara Pony, Tommy, walked to the Holy Island of St. Michael’s Mount, a tiny island lying just offshore in the English Channel near Lands End, in Cornwall, where Caro lived at the time.
 Her intention: to create a healing spiritual thread between these two sacred islands, and in the process, possibly reconnect with an ancient pilgrim route.